 - Risk Tolerance: Are you okay with the idea of losing money and/or watching the value of your portfolio bounce up and down?
 If yes, consider riskier investments.
 If no, stick to safer investments.

-- Target Amount for Retirement: Use a retirement calculator (like one from Personal Capital) to figure out how much you need to have saved before you retire and work backwards until you know what kind of returns your 401(k) needs to generate.
+- Target Amount for Retirement: Use a retirement calculator (like one from Personal Capital, now known as Empower) to figure out how much you need to have saved before you retire and work backwards until you know what kind of returns your 401(k) needs to generate.